Syllabus

 You will be responsible for getting your 3D models printed:

-I would suggest you check out Queens College’s Makerspace: https://library.qc.cuny.edu/makerspace/ – Rosenthal Library Rm 101.
+You can check out Queens College’s Makerspace: https://library.qc.cuny.edu/makerspace/ – Rosenthal Library Rm 101.
+It is possible to make 3D prints here.
 You need to schedule an orientation and safety training before you can use the space.
 Do this right away so you have access when you need to make your prints.
-Using the makerspace is free but you’ll only get some support and training.
+Using the makerspace is free but you’ll only get limited support and training.

 Or you can print yourself at home if you have your own 3D printer.